 We expect our working capital requirements to continue to increase in the immediate future, as we seek to increase our inventory and expand into more markets across the United States.
-We believe our cash on hand, including the cash we obtained as a result of the Business Combination together with cash we expect to generate from future operations and borrowings, will be sufficient to meet our working capital and capital expenditure requirements for a period of at least twelve months from the date of this Annual Report on Form 10-K. The discussion below does not include transactions that occurred subsequent to December 31, 2020.
-See "Part II - Item 8.
-Financial Statements and Supplementary Data - Notes to Consolidated Financial
+We believe our cash on hand including the cash we obtained as a result of the Business Combination together with cash we expect to generate from future operations and borrowings, will be sufficient to meet our working capital and capital expenditure requirements for a period of at least twelve months from the date of this prospectus.
+The discussion below does not include transactions that occurred subsequent to December 31, 2020.
+See "- Notes to Consolidated Financial Statements - Note 21.
+Subsequent Events" for additional information.